award

 Steps to Prove Your Case Against a Concert or Live Event Organizer

-In order for you to prove that the party you are accusing is responsible for the damages you suffered and obtain from them the compensation you deserve, your lawyer must justify four things:
+For you to prove that the party you are accusing is responsible for the damages you suffered and obtain from them the compensation you deserve, your lawyer must justify four things:

 2. Breach.
 You must prove that the breach of this duty occurred at the time of the injury.

-3. Causality. the link that must exist between the breach of duty and your injury, that is, you must demonstrate that your injury was caused because the responsible person did not act with the objective duty of care.
+3. Causality.
+The link that must exist between the breach of duty and your injury, that is, you must demonstrate that your injury was caused because the responsible person did not act with the objective duty of care.

 4. Damages.
 These are the result of injuries obtained due to the negligence of the person responsible in your case.
-For payment of this value to be ordered, you must justify it through medical bills, lost wages or workers’ compensation.
+For payment of this value to be ordered, you must justify it through medical bills, lost wages, or workers’ compensation.

 Compensation for Injuries at a Concert or a Live Event